-- Assistant Professor, Community Health Sciences, Boston University School of Public Health
+- Associate Professor, Community Health Sciences, Boston University School of Public Health

 - University of North Carolina at Chapel Hill, PhD

 - Published on 6/17/2021

 Singleton CR, Adeyemi OS, Parab KV, Roehll AM, Flores E, Adams AM, Quintiliani LM, Bell BM, Dulin-Keita A. Society of Behavioral Medicine (SBM) position statement: provide funding for incentive programs to expand healthy food offerings in SNAP-authorized small food stores.
 Transl Behav Med.
 2021 06 17; 11(6):1283-1285.
 PMID: 33200771.

 - Published on 5/7/2021